Fabric-Development/.github/profile/README.md

 <div align=center>
-Welcome, we're the organization behind Fabric, a nifty desktop widgets python framework for *Nix based system!
+Welcome!
+We are the organization behind Fabric, an innovative desktop widget framework for *Nix-based systems, configurable using Python!

 [join us on discord](https://discord.gg/3sDbYc9SZP)
 # Core Team